 FIG. 1.
-Finite volume spectra obtained in the A_1 irreps.
-Dashed lines show the relevant kinematic thresholds and the solid curves are the meson-meson energies in the absence of interactions, red indicates $\pi\pi$, green is $K\overline{K}$ and blue is $\eta\eta$.
+Finite volume spectra obtained in $A_1$ irreps at rest and with four values of nonzero momentum.
+Dashed lines show the relevant kinematic thresholds and the solid curves the meson-meson energies in the absence of interactions: red indicates $\pi\pi$ , green is $K\bar{K}$ and blue is $\eta\eta$ .
 There are no three-meson or higher thresholds in this energy region.
-Discrete energies are plotted, and the uncertainties include systematic variation as described in the text.
-Points colored blue show large overlap with $\eta\eta$ -like operators.
-Ghosted points are not used in the determination of coupled-channel scattering amplitudes.
+Discrete energies determined in variation analysis of correlator matrices are plotted, and the uncertainties include systematic variation as described in the text.
+Energy levels colored blue are those which have large overlap with $\eta\eta$ -like operators.
+Ghosted points are not used in the determination of coupled-channel scattering amplitudes that will be presented in Sec.
+III B.